 - When we exacerbate the levels of inflammation it only propels our acne into a downward spiral further (ie. more inflammation = more acne)

-- Taking a “tinkle” is our bodies way of trying to rid itself of excess glucose (what our gut turns sugar into), but urine also requires water to happen, so it takes it take the water from other areas of your body (including your skin).
-This can lead to dry skin, which then becomes vulnerable, as water is your skins’ main defense barrier.
+- Taking a “tinkle” is our bodies way of trying to rid itself of excess glucose (what our gut turns sugar into), but urine also requires water to happen, so it takes it takes the water from other areas of your body (including your skin).
+This can lead to dry skin, which then becomes vulnerable, as water is your skins’ main defence barrier.
 Bacteria can now enter the skin easier, leading to inflammation… and of course breakouts.

 - THE BOTTOM LINE = Sugar causes inflammation & the release of additional hormones.
 Inflammation and hormonal imbalances are two root causes of acne!!